larsoyd/ArchLinuxTutorials/mkinitcpio-fix.md

 sudo mkinitcpio -P
 ```

-#### OPTION A) Install all the firmware from the AUR (which will take up space & is maintained by a third party)
+### OPTION A) Install all the firmware from the AUR (which will take up space & is maintained by a third party)
 ```bash
 yay -S --needed --noconfirm mkinitcpio-firmware
 ```

-#### OPTION B) OR Copy a script that silences them by making dummy firmware
+### OPTION B) OR Copy a script that silences them by making dummy firmware

+### **Disclaimer:**
-#### **Disclaimer:** There is no guarantee that what the scripts write dummies for is one of these ancient modules.
+#### There is no guarantee that what the scripts write dummies for is one of these ancient modules.
-#### PLEASE confirm that the errors you see are irrelevant by checking the wiki list of firmware FIRST, before running this script:
+##### PLEASE confirm that the errors you see are irrelevant by checking the wiki list of firmware FIRST, before running this script:

 [Arch Wiki | Mkinitcpio/Possibly_missing_firmware_for_module_XXXX
 ](https://wiki.archlinux.org/title/Mkinitcpio#Possibly_missing_firmware_for_module_XXXX
 )

-This by the way is why this is such a huge problem, people become complacant to seeing firmware errors.
-That this is still a thing is of the few things I would say are geniune a criticisms of Arch Linux.
-There is no justification for why mkinitcpio spams this about completely outdated nonsense every initramfs generation.
+This by the way is why this is such a huge problem, people either become complacant to seeing firmware errors so they are unaware of which ones are real and which ones are a problem.
+Ideally the firmware would only give such errors based on a system information query of some kind, but that is not the case.

+This is one of the few things I would say is a geniune a criticism of Arch Linux.
+There is just no justification for mkinitcpio spamming this type of completely outdated nonsense every initramfs generation.
+Whatever reason it is, it is still not justified because end users are confused and it leads to a less secure environment when complacancy sets in.
+This is why I found it vital to include this seperate tutorial despite deciding to remove fallback from my opinionated tutorial.

 ```bash
 # The Arch Wiki recommends instead writing dummy files manually for them